Housing & Residence Life

 Armstrong offers first-year students the opportunity to live in Windward Commons, our state-of-the-art first-year student residence hall.
 This facility is a 600-bed suite-style residence hall with private, semi-private, single, and bunk bed suites.
 We have designed this facility with residential interest groups and residential learning communities because at Armstrong, our belief is that students living on campus tend to earn better grades, graduate at a higher rate, and finish college sooner than their non-resident counterparts.
 We also believe that living on campus provides a first-year student with close proximity to services and programs that significantly helps with success in the first year.
 For these reasons, Armstrong requires first-year students to live on campus.

-Students transferring to Armstrong with fewer than 30 completed hours of college credit accepted by the university are also required to live on campus.
-In general, first-year students will be housed in Windward Commons.
-First-year transfer students may be placed in one of the apartment communities, should Windward Commons be filled at the time of application.
+In general, first year undergraduates will be housed in Windward Commons.
+First year undergraduate transfer students may be placed in one of the apartment communities should Windward Commons be full at the time an assignment is made.

 Note: Credits earned through CLEP, AP, or hours earned through concurrent enrollment or similar opportunities may not be part of the 30 hours for required living in Housing.